n349ca/Netreo/Python Scripts/README.md

         5. Save as a CSV file
         6. CSV file location expected to be c:\Temp\testFile.csv (change as appropriate)

-    Top line of CSV files (row 1) is the header row Row 2 is sample data - delete this and add your own Run the Python program called --- addDeviceImportCSV.py
+    Top line of CSV files (row 1) is the header row useful during population of data (and is deleted before use) Row 2 is sample data - delete this and add your own Run the Python program called --- addDeviceImportCSV.py